Nickflanagn24/first-assignment/README.md

 ## Features

+### Navigation
+The navigation on our website is designed to be simple and user-friendly, ensuring an intuitive browsing experience.
+With a clean layout and clear links, users can easily navigate between sections.
+On mobile devices, the navigation seamlessly collapses into a convenient burger menu, keeping the design uncluttered while maintaining full functionality.
+The menu is fully responsive, adapting to different screen sizes to provide a consistent and smooth experience across all devices.

 ### Hero images
 ![hero image demo](docs/hero-image-readme.webp)
 The hero images used on the Kick and Connect Football Camp website are highly effective because they immediately capture the essence of the camp, showcasing the excitement and energy of soccer.
 These visually engaging images create an inviting atmosphere, grabbing the attention of both children and their parents, which aligns with the target audience.
 By using dynamic action shots and scenes related to the sport, the hero images help to build a connection with the audience, sparking interest and enthusiasm for joining the camp.